 Student numbers at Marymound School are purposely kept low, so that students benefit from more individual attention.

-Children who have very high needs can achieve success in school with additional supports.
-This is where we come in.
+Children with very high needs can achieve success in school with additional supports.
+This is where Marymound School excels.

 Using a creative, dynamic approach, Marymound School delivers the provincial education curriculum from elementary grades to grade 11.
 Students often transition back into community school after a few years at Marymound School.